alondraorn/DH-150-Assignments/assignment02/README.md

 Describe the setting(where, portable minimalistic lab), equipment(computer, software) Report that it is a pilot test (in order to test the setting and the materials).
 Describe the process (ex.
 Background questions, pretest, posttest) and what was measured (ex.
 Ease of use)

+## Survey Link

+Here is a link to the moderator script and participant survey.

+## Video Link

+Here is a link to a video that shows the participant's facial reactions side by side with a screen recording of their actions on the UCLA Bruin's app during the pilot test.

+## Reflection

+Write a short paragraph about: what you learned during the pilot test, what went well and what went not so well how you want to improve your UT in the future